BasedLinux/bsd/src/bsd/flake.md

 * `outputs`: A function that, given an attribute set containing the outputs of each of the input flakes keyed by their identifier, yields the Bsd values provided by this flake.
-Thus, in the example above, `inputs.bsdpkgs` contains the result of the call to the `outputs` function of the `bsdpkgs` flake.
+Thus, in the example above, `inputs.nixpkgs` contains the result of the call to the `outputs` function of the `bsdpkgs` flake.

   In addition to the outputs of each input, each input in `inputs`